JamesHands18/Project4/README.md

   - Ideally we could have found an API that connected directly to the source of the research to avoid intermediary issues.​

-- Another possible activity we could have done to improve our presentation could have been building an website interactive website where we could have showcased different specifications of diamonds.
+- Another possible activity we could have done to improve our presentation could have been building an interactive website where we could have showcased different specifications of diamonds.

   - An example could have been: "what are the most common diamonds and what is their price?"